This page is designed to answer the following questions:

 - 3.3 Explain what steps to take if consent cannot be readily established (Level 2 Diploma in Care, Implement person-centred approaches in care settings)

-Consent can be established in several ways.
+Consent can be established in several ways, including implied, verbal or written:

-If, for any reason, consent cannot be established then there may be something else troubling the individual and you will have the opportunity to work with them to identify the reasons why they do not want to give their consent.
+If for any reason, consent cannot be established then there may be something else troubling the individual and you will have the opportunity to work with them to identify the reasons why they do not want to give their consent.

 If you are unable to perform your role because you cannot obtain consent, you should follow your organisation’s agreed ways of working and report it to your manager immediately.
 Your manager may be able to establish the reasons for the refusal or know what actions to take next.